 Summer Internships and Research Abroad

-Internships and research projects abroad also provide valuable international exposure and education.
+A summer internship or research project abroad provides valuable international exposure and education.
 They allow for extended residence in a foreign country and offer work and learning experiences that enrich the student’s formal program of study.
-Information on foreign internship opportunities is available from the McCulloch Center for Global Initiatives.

 Students interested in exploring possibilities for learning abroad are encouraged to contact the McCulloch Center for Global Initiatives.
 April Stroud is the primary advisor for study abroad, and Kirk Lange can offer guidance on internships or research abroad.
 Students should also consult with their advisor about how they can best connect and integrate learning abroad with their work in the major.